otrv4/otrv4-prekey-server/otrv4-prekey-server.md

           * Checks that `N` corresponds to the number of concatenated prekey messages.
 If it is not, aborts the DAKE and sends a "Failure Message", as defined in [Failure Message](#failure-message).
-      * Stores each user profile, prekey profile and prekey message if there is enough space in the Prekey Server's storage.
-If there is not, aborts the DAKE and sends a "Failure Message" as defined in the [Failure Message](#failure-message) section.
+      * Stores each client profile, prekey profile and prekey message if is possible in the Prekey Server's storage.
+If not, aborts the DAKE and sends a "Failure Message" as defined in the [Failure Message](#failure-message) section.
       * Sends a "Success Message", as defined in the [Success Message](#success-message) section.